Mainstream Media: Mutual Fascination With Obama

 FOLKENFLIK: The White House picked neither the questioners, nor the questions.
 But some conservatives and Republicans claim ABC is becoming a handmaiden of the administration, especially its drive for an expanded government role in health care.
 Here's a not-so-pleased Sean Hannity on Fox News.

-Mr. SEAN HANNITY (Host, "The Sean Hannity Show"): President Obama's love affair with the mainstream media continues, but as we learn more about next week's Mickey Mouse-sponsored infomercial, one thing is becoming clear: journalism in America is dead.
+SEAN HANNITY: President Obama's love affair with the mainstream media continues, but as we learn more about next week's Mickey Mouse-sponsored infomercial, one thing is becoming clear: journalism in America is dead.

-Mr. HARRY SMITH (Co-Anchor, CBS): Along with the role of commander-in-chief and leader of the free world, Barack Obama would be first dad.
+HARRY SMITH: Along with the role of commander-in-chief and leader of the free world, Barack Obama would be first dad.

 FOLKENFLIK: In fact, if you surf with your remote, the guy is everywhere.
 Bill Plant has covered the White House for CBS News since 1981.

-Mr. BILL PLANT (Reporter, CBS News): I think President Obama has been more visible in the first five months of his administration than any president, modern or otherwise.
+BILL PLANT: I think President Obama has been more visible in the first five months of his administration than any president, modern or otherwise.